 Oh my dear Dolce and Gabbana, you screwed up big time and got what you deserved.

-Dolce and Gabbana were to showcase their 2019 alta moda aka Haute Couture collection in Shanghai, China.
-The guestlist included all of the most prominent figures in the fashion industry in China from fashion editors, celebrities, models, influencers and many more.
+Dolce and Gabbana were to showcase their 2019 Alta Moda aka Haute Couture collection in Shanghai, China.
+The guest list included all of the most prominent figures in the fashion industry in China from fashion editors, celebrities, models, influencers, and many more.
 To promote the show, Dolce & Gabbana launched a series of social media posts.
 It all started when people started noticing the ignorant undertones of these post and finally all hell broke loose when they posted the “Eating with a Chopstick” video series.
-I would not be posting the videos here but if you are interested in watching them, the videos are still up on the brand’s Instagram account or you can see the subtitle version here –
+I would not be posting the videos here but if you are interested in watching them, the videos are still up on the brand’s Instagram account or you can see the subtitled version here –

 But I do want to break down why and how these videos are racist.

 The main overview of the video is a young Asian woman in a sequined red D&G dress and jewels eating Italian food with a pair of chopsticks with a voiceover in Mandarin.
 The video quickly gained traction and was shared on Weibo, a Chinese social media platform (P.S.
 Instagram is banned in China) and on other Chinese social media platforms.
 It quickly became popular on these networks but for all wrong reasons.
 The topic was literally on the 3 most talked-about topics on Weibo and WeChat.
 People started noticing the racist undertones of the video and how ignorant and offensive the video actually was.
 To break it down here is a breakdown of the video: